CNE 2017 BUS TRIP

 In three volumes totalling 658 crowded pages, author and railroader Robert W. Nimke has pieced together in his own style as much of the Central New England Railway story as is ever likely to appear in one publication.

 The longest piece of the Central New England still existing is the line from Danbury Fair Grounds to Beacon, yet there were at one time or another at least a dozen different railroads in that portion of New York lying east of the Hudson river and the western boundary of Connecticut north of Danbury.
 That is to say there were at least a dozen different groups of incorporators who felt, for their own reasons, that their particular railroad project could be profitable.
 Ultimately, none were.
 Nor was their successor, the Central New England Railway, formed in 1899 to inherit them all one way or another.
 It was brought under control of the NYNH&H by 1904.

 Until the mid 1920s, the Central New England was operated semi-independently of the New Haven and the portion from Danbury to Maybrook and Campbell Hall was a very busy freight route, forming the New Haven’s most important connection to and from the west.
 Traffic on other CNE routes was fading fast by the early 1930s, and wholesale abandonments of CNE routes followed.
 Then in May, 1974, the Maybrook Line, last route of the CNE, was severed by a fire on the great bridge over the Hudson.
 By then Penn Central was in control of the whole New Haven property, and despite statements to the contrary at the time, it had no interest in reopening the Maybrook line.
-So today the great bridge stands, unused and unrepaired, and what is left of the Maybrook line sees no traffic other than excursions.
+So today the great bridge stands, unused and unrepaired but a tourist site, and what is left of the Maybrook line sees no traffic other than excursions.

 (Picture above is P&C abutment at Hibernia) Photo by B L Rudberg